-Although employees should be aware of the Company’s disciplinary procedures, if they are suspected of abusing the homeworking arrangement, employers should explore the reasons before resorting to disciplinary procedures.
+Whilst employees should be aware of your company disciplinary procedures, if you suspect them of abusing the homeworking arrangement, the reasons should always be explored in full before resorting to disciplinary procedures.

 Homeworking isn’t right for everyone and with the correct homeworker agreement in place, employers will reserve the right to terminate temporary homeworking arrangements.
-However, ultimately, whether employees will be permitted to return to the workplace will depend on Government coronavirus restrictions.
+However, whether employees will be permitted to return to the workplace on a permanent basis will almost certainly depend on the lifting of Government coronavirus restrictions.

-For more information on how we can provide you with HR support on any of the HR topics listed here, contact us on 07762 629448, or click here.
+For more information on how we can provide you with HR advice and support on this topic, contact us on 07762 629448, or click here.

 Disclaimer:Materials and Information included within the Specialist HR Solutions Ltd, Articles and News are provided free of charge and are for reference purposes only.
 They are not intended as a substitute for professional advice, or to provide legal or other advice with respect to particular circumstances.
 While every effort is made to ensure that the contents of these articles are up-to-date and accurate at the time of publication to the website, no warranty is given to that effect and Specialist HR Solutions Ltd does not assume responsibility for their accuracy and correctness.